Ultimator14/mini_pos/ROADMAP.md

 - Add a "offline" feature i.e. a minified version of the software with less functionality that basically only hosts a webserver with the product list and the ability for waiters to compute prices.
   It should be enough to use only one table and  disable ordering but instead use a js rewrite to the same page in service However it might be a good idea to use a completely separate server for this which only uses the config, route and static files to avoid installing unneeded dependencies and running unneeded endpoints.
+- Use HTTP response codes to indicate errors